LoupDesign/StoryEngine/README.md

 # Where are we now?

 StoryEngine was developed by [Loup](https://loup.design) for the [Mozilla Foundation](https://mozilla.org).
 The pilot phase is now complete, as well as the initial documentation for others to use and adapt.
 Mozilla has institutionalized key StoryEngine practices and narratives will be shared via Mozilla Pulse.
-Loup will continue to steward StoryEngine’s development, and is currently using it with other organizations.
+Loup will continue to steward StoryEngine’s development and is currently using it with other organizations.
 See the [Learning and History](https://loup.gitbooks.io/storyengine/content/learning.html) chapter in the StoryEngine Guide to learn more.

 # Want to contribute?